jcarley/middleware/README.md

 ### Usage

-Your middleware constructors should have the form of
+Your middleware handlers should have the form of

-    func (middleware.MiddlewareHandler) middleware.MiddlewareHandler
+    func(env map[string]interface{}, next MiddlewareHandler)

 ```go